League and team outlook

 Front Range League

 Teams and trends: Boulder, Broomfield, Fairview, Fort Collins, Fossil Ridge, Horizon, Legacy, Monarch, Mountain Range, Poudre and Rocky Mountain.
-In 2019, Broomfield won the league title with a 10-1 record and has won four of the last five FRL crowns since.
-Fairview took the title on the Eagles’ off year.
+Broomfield and Rocky Mountain have finished first and second in the league two out of the last three years, and Broomfield has taken the league title four out of the last five seasons, excluding the 2020 season that was canceled due to COVID-19.

 Coach: Carlos Real